 Not wearing comfortable shoes

-It’s a common point in my posts.
-It’s been mentioned in tips for beginner hikers, how to dress fashionably while traveling, tips for hiking fashion, etc. Having proper foot wear is key to keeping you comfortable and help you conquer all the top to dos on your vacation bucket list.
+This is a common point in my posts.
+It’s been mentioned in tips for beginner hikers, how to dress fashionably while traveling, tips for hiking fashion, etc. Having proper footwear is key to keeping you comfortable and help you conquer all the top to-dos on your vacation bucket list.
 Wear your trusty kicks, run around the park and have a blast!

 Not using the app!